Level/abstract-leveldown/UPGRADING.md

 The prototype of `require('abstract-leveldown').AbstractLevelDOWN` now inherits from `require('events').EventEmitter`.
 Opening and closing is idempotent and safe, and emits the same events as `levelup` would (with the exception of the 'ready' alias that `levelup` has for the 'open' event - `abstract-leveldown` only emits 'open').

 Deferred open is built-in.
 This means an `abstract-leveldown` instance opens itself a tick after its constructor returns.
-Any operations made until opening has completed, are queued up in memory.
-If opening succeeds, the operations are repeated.
-If opening fails (and this is a new behavior compared to `levelup`) the operations are rejected.
+Any operations made until opening has completed are queued up in memory.
+When opening completes the operations are replayed.
+If opening has failed (and this is a new behavior compared to `levelup`) the operations will yield errors.
 The `abstract-leveldown` prototype has a new `defer()` method for an implementation to defer custom operations.

 The initial `status` of an `abstract-leveldown` instance is now 'opening', and the previous `status` 'new' is gone.